PetraMMM/aws-reStart-Journey/Projects/Project2/file2.md

 2. **Inspection:** AWS WAF inspects the request at the CloudFront edge.
 3. **Handoff:** The request enters the VPC via the Internet Gateway and hits the ALB.
 4. **Processing:** The ALB sends the request to an EC2 instance in a Private Subnet.
-5. **Data Retrieval:** The EC2 fetches 3D metadata from DynamoDB and user data from Aurora (using local Read Replicas for speed).
+5. **Data Retrieval:** The EC2 fetches catalogue data from DynamoDB and user data from Aurora (using local Read Replicas for speed).
 6. **Asset Delivery:** Heavy 3D files are fetched from S3 via a VPC Endpoint, remaining entirely off the public internet.

 ---